jerome38100/Shutter-RCSwitch-Wifi-Dongle-Jarolift-Somfy-MQTT-/README.md

 GND | GND
 VCC | VCC | 3.3 Volt !!!

 ### Setup instructions

-The configuration of the Jarolift Dongle is stored in the EEPROM memory of the ESP8266.
+The configuration of the wifi Dongle is stored in the EEPROM memory of the ESP8266.
 On first initialisation, when no configuration is found, it is initialized with some default values and the Dongle turns on the Admin-Mode.

-In Admin-Mode, the blue LED on the ESP submodule is turned on and the Dongle creates an WLAN-Access-Point with the SSID `Jarolift-Dongle`, protectet with the WPA-Passwort `12345678`.
+In Admin-Mode, the blue LED on the ESP submodule is turned on and the Dongle creates an WLAN-Access-Point with the SSID `Shutter-RC-Dongle`, protectet with the WPA-Passwort `12345678`.
 Now you have 180 seconds (3 minutes) time to connect to the WLAN Accesspoint and visit the configuration webserver on

 http://192.168.4.1